-At the course first day, students must take a self-evaluation test in order to verify whether they meet the prerequisites.
-Students lacking required competencies will be provided with a textbook in order to fill-in their gaps.
+On the course's first day, students must take a self-evaluation test in order to verify whether they meet the prerequisites.
+Students lacking required competencies will be provided with a textbook in order to fill in their gaps.

 LEARNING OUTCOMES